The following links will direct you to resources to support your learning experiences at VCSU.

 Every course has a final activity during Finals Week.
 This activity may be an exam, a presentation, or a project.
 This policy describes expectations of the students and instructors regarding the final exam.

-Students are expected to complete their own work and cite outside sources when used by others.
+Students are expected to complete their own work and cite outside sources.
 This policy describes what is considered a violation of academic integrity and the sanctions that occur when violated.
-Citation assistance can be found in several locations, such as the Library's Easy Bib or Purdue's Online Writing Lab.
+Citation assistance can be found in several locations, such as the Purdue's Online Writing Lab or the VCSU library’s Citation Guide.

 Students have specific rights both in and out of the classroom.
 This policy describes these rights.